aladinibz/AladinEquationVinfinity/README.md

 ## Theory of Everything

 **Mihai A. Bucurenciu (Aladin)**
+**Godfather of Cosmology & Consciousness**
-Romania → Spain — December 2025
+Romania → Sibiu — December 2025

 <br>